hcoles/pitest/README.md

 ## Releases

+## 1.10.2

+* #1125 Bug fix - synthetic lambda methods not treated as code lines

 ## 1.10.1

 * #1124 Fix bug introduced in 1.10.0 where bridge methods treated as valid lines of code